metabase/metabase/docs/troubleshooting-guide/index.md

 ### Upgrading Metabase

 Metabase adds new features and squashes bugs with each release.
 Upgrading to the latest and greatest may resolve your issue.
-See [Upgrading Metabase][upgrade] If you're using [Metabase Cloud](), we'll handle the upgrades for you.
-You can checkout the release notes to see what's new.
+See [Upgrading Metabase][upgrade] If you're using [Metabase Cloud][cloud], we'll handle the upgrades for you.
+You can checkout the [release notes][releases] to see what's new.

 ### Metabase tutorials